Data is no less than an asset in today’s world. But—

 The main agenda for a model to be accurate and precise in predictions is that the algorithm should be able to easily interpret the data's features.

-The majority of the real-world datasets are highly susceptible to missing, inconsistent, and noisy data due to their heterogeneous origin.
+The majority of the real-world datasets for machine learning are highly susceptible to be missing, inconsistent, and noisy due to their heterogeneous origin.

 Applying data mining algorithms on this noisy data would not give quality results as they would fail to identify patterns effectively.
 Data Processing is, therefore, important to improve the overall data quality.